MannLabs/alphamap/README.md

 ## Installation

 AlphaMap can be installed and used on Windows and MacOS.
-There are three different types of installation possible:
+There are different types of installation possible:

 * [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.
 * [**Pip installation:**](#pip-installation) Choose this installation if you want to use AlphaMap as a Python package in an existing Python 3.8 environment (e.g. a Jupyter notebook).
 If needed, the GUI can be installed with pip as well.